Centigrade/ngtx/docs/FEATURES.md

 ## Easier Triggering of Events

 Triggering an event in Angular is quite easy.
 But there are a few points that could be improved.
-The first thing is, that you need to pass an event-args argument, even if no one is needed:
+The first thing is, that you need to pass an event-args argument, even if no one is needed and another point is that the name could be a bit shorter.

-`debugElement.triggerEventHandler('click', undefined);`
+Angular: `debugElement.triggerEventHandler('click', undefined);`

-It's not a big deal, but doing it over and over again makes you feel like "this should be fixed".
-Another (also really small) point is that, the name could be a bit shorter.
-Renaming it to `triggerEvent` would not change the semantics of the method too much, and any developer would still understand what this function is doing.
-So we decided to improve these points by introducing the `triggerEvent` helper function:
+ngtx: `get('button').triggerEvent('click');`

 ```ts
 describe(